defold/doc/docs/en/manuals/project-settings.md

 #### Samples
 How many samples to use for super sampling anti-aliasing.
 It sets the `GLFW_FSAA_SAMPLES` window hint.
 A value of `0` means that anti-aliasing is turned off.

+This setting controls the window.
+Offscreen [multisampled render targets](/manuals/render/#multisampled-render-targets) have their own sample count.

 #### Fullscreen
 Check if the application should start full screen.
 If unchecked, the application runs windowed.